 Right next to the legal description on your contract, write in the parcel number (also known as a “Tax ID” number or a “Sidwell” number) of the property used by the tax authorities.
 The Tax ID number makes it easier to check to see if the taxes on the property have been adequately paid by the Purchaser each year.
-An annual call to the treasurer of the county where the property is located is often required to find out whether the property payments are up to date.
+An annual call to the county’s treasurer where the property is located is often required to find out whether the property payments are up to date.
 To avoid late payment penalties and the eventual sale of your property by the state for back taxes, make sure to check each year that the property taxes have been paid!

 Believe it or not, many contracts do not mention the actual street address of the property sold.
 For future reference, add it here, next to the legal description.

 This area contains the following figures and dates: total purchase price, down payment, beginning balance remaining (the purchase price minus the down payment), the monthly payment (or annual or semi-annual payment, etc.), the interest rate stated in terms of an annual rate, the date of the “balloon” payment (if any), and date the first payment is due.

 Purchase Price – The purchase price (sometimes referred to as “consideration”) is negotiated between the Seller and the Buyer.
 Properties sold with Seller Take-Back financing often sell for more than properties sold for cash because the Seller provides the all-important financing.